m0onsoo/m0onsoo/README.md

 <h3> What I want to learn more </h3>

 + Distributed Processing of Big Data
-+ Building a model serving and CI/CD pipeline
++ Building a professional model deployment and CI/CD pipeline
 + Recent Recommender models
 + Application of LLMs